projectacrn/acrn-hypervisor/doc/developer-guides/hld/uart-virt-hld.rst

 the traditional COM port addresses of 0x3F8 and 0x2F8.
 These are defined in global variable ``uart_lres``.

-There are two options needed for configuring the UART in the ``arcn-dm`` command line.
+There are two options needed for configuring the UART in the ``acrn-dm`` command line.
 First, the LPC is defined as a PCI device::

    -s 1:0,lpc